anastasia-zhukova/Diverse_CDCR_datasets/NP4E-prep/README.md

 1) make sure that you downloaded the dataset by running ```python setup.py```
 2) execute ```python parse_np4e.py```

+Since annotation of events was limited to five specific events and the authors didn't annotate event clusters for all topics, we parse only entity clusters and save ```event_mentions.json``` as empty list.
+Unlike most CDCR datasets, the events described as a noun phrase, e.g., an attack, is annotated as entity.

+Since the MMAX format didn't provide an extra tag to link coreference chains from the event-releted documents into cross-document clusters, so we applied a simple yet reliable heuristic to restore CDCR clusters.
+If at least two non-pronoun mentions or their heads are identical, we merge the chains into clusters.
+We make an exception to the chains where there is one ovelap with a proper noun, and merge such cases as well.

+We propose a train-val-test split for NP4E in the ```train_val_test_split.json``` file.
+The split is on the subtopic level and assigns three subtopics for training and one per validation and test.

+A mapping of the subtopic IDs to topic names is the following:
+0) bukavu
+1) china
+2) israel
+3) peru
+4) tajikistan

 ### Topic organization
 News articles in the dataset are organized as following: